Scorpion197/Tech-Blog/README.md

 # Testing it on a local server

-Clone and download the repository
+Clone and download the repository and rename it (whatever you want)

 ### Installing tinymce4